-They overcome financial hurdles to start businesses at a higher rate than men.1 How women do it offers lessons for all aspiring entrepreneurs.
+They overcome financial hurdles to start businesses at a higher rate than men.
+How women do it offers lessons for all aspiring entrepreneurs.

 THE LIST OF SUCCESSFUL COMPANIES STARTED BY WOMEN includes many iconic brands — from Zipcar to SoulCycle.
 And that list is bound to grow.
-Women’s entrepreneurial activity continues to climb, according to a 2019/2020 Global Entrepreneurship Monitor survey.
-Women own more than a third of privately held companies, and one in five firms with revenues of $1 million or more is owned by a woman, according to the National Association of Women Business Owners, as of September 2020.
+Women’s entrepreneurial activity continues to climb, according to a 2020/2021 Global Entrepreneurship Monitor survey.
+Women own more than a third of privately held companies, and one in five firms with revenues of $1 million or more is owned by a woman, according to the 2019 State of Women-Owned Business Report commissioned by American Express.1